 Service dogs help Veterans, but it helps more than just the Veteran.
 A Service Dog can help the Veteran and their family; with assistance from the dog, the family can do more together, creating more family time.
 A Service dog helps the Veteran keep a job and helps with work productivity.

-A Veteran with PTSD, TBI, or MST may struggle and have to leave work or not come to work due to anxiety, depression, or inability to sleep.
-The Service dog with the Veteran at work can help the Veteran by alerting the Veteran before these symptoms become disabling.
+Veteran at work can help the Veteran by alerting the Veteran before these symptoms become disabling.
 It enables the Veteran to work better, and the work productivity improves.
 Having a Service dog helps the veterans do more in their communities as with the assistance of the dog; they can go more places that may have made the Veteran uncomfortable in the past.
 Lastly, a veteran is more likely to talk with other Veterans about their dog.
 This provides more information about the Service Dog Program to other Veterans who may need help.

 While working with the Service Dogs in training, the Veterans are working with other Veterans.
 It creates a self-peer group where Veterans realize they are not alone.
 They can talk with other veterans who have gone through similar events.
 It also creates new friendships among the Veterans in the program.